googlearchive/apigee-javascript-sdk/samples/Readme.md

 * Include the Apigee JavaScript SDK

-If you downloaded the SDK and are running the apps from the /samples directory, we have already properly included apigee.js (the SDK) for you in the <head> of the app:
+If you downloaded the SDK and are running the apps from the /samples directory, we have already properly included apigee.js (the SDK) for you in the &lt;head&gt; of the app:

 ```html
 <script src="../source/apigee.js"></script>